 How to Enjoy a Healthy Plant-Based Diet

 If you've ever decided to stop eating animals or even minimize your animal products consumption, you know the struggle is real.
 From going out to eat at restaurants, having dinner with the family and learning how to properly get all your nutrients, not because it's especially hard, but because we have to change our mindset completely.
-Seriously, it's like learning how to cook all over again!
-But the hardest part, at least for me, is explaining to people why I don't eat animals.
+Seriously!
+It's like learning how to cook all over again!
+But the hardest part, at least for me, is explaining why I don't eat animals.
 And let me be clear on this: Contrary to what most people think about vegans and vegetarians, 99.9% of the time I don't start this conversation.
-People want to know why/how and for some weird reason, they feel entitled to give me all types of unsolicited nutritional advice *alternative facts* on why I should eat meat, and if I debunk their theory, they give me their favorite comeback: But plants also suffer when they're killed!
+People want to know why/how and for some weird reason, they feel entitled to give me all types of unsolicited nutritional advice *alternative facts* on why I should eat meat.
+And if I debunk their theory, they give me their favorite comeback: But plants also suffer when they're killed!
 (Insert the annoyed gif of your preference here)

 Can you explain the main difference between a vegetarian and vegan?